 The interviewees expressed in detail their needs or common scenarios in cloud and VM management.
 Answers were grouped in 3 segments according to the type of persona that responded.
 Based on this segmentation, it seems that individual IT consultants are not using specific VM management tools and have limited requirements for cloud hosting services.
 On the other side, SMEs and startups seem to be avid users of such services, based on the opinions expressed.
-As illustrated in Table 5, startups make use of commercial available cloud services such as Google Cloud and Amazon Web Services, in tandem with various VM management tools.
+As illustrated in the table above, startups make use of commercial available cloud services such as Google Cloud and Amazon Web Services, in tandem with various VM management tools.
 System requirements vary, due to the fact that they depend on the software/application setup.
 Along similar lines, SMEs are deeply involved in cloud services and VM management tools.
 Since there are commercially available applications, the SMEs’ needs in cloud hosting are larger than startups.
 Examples of “cloud hosting farms” of over 1500 VMs indicate that the users and the commercial availability of a software application are related to the cloud management requirements of an SME.
 Furthermore, in terms of VM management tools, apart from AWS, Google cloud and VMware that were already mentioned, a wide variety of tools are being used by the technical representatives of SMEs (such as: Blueprints, Docker, Ansible, Elasticsearch, Kafka, Zookeper, Spark, rabbitMQ, redis, etc.).